coppertop-bones/bones/docs/maintian/detail/bones syntax for programmers.md

 2) key-word form, e.g. `noun1 ifTrue: noun2 ifFalse: noun3` a la Smalltalk [^2] - same as `ifTrue:ifFalse:(noun1, noun2, noun3)`
 3) pipeline form

-Syntacially _phrase-fragments_ come in six pipeline forms:
+Syntacially _phrase-fragments_ come in five pipeline forms:

 - _noun unary_ - same as `unary(noun)`
 - _noun1 binary noun2_ - same as `binary(noun1, noun2)`
 - _noun1 ternary noun2 noun3_ - same as `ternary(noun1, noun2, noun3)`
-- _rau noun_ - same as `rau(noun)` - where "rau" stands for right-associative-unary
 - _noun noun_ - i.e. vector based, e.g. `("a","b","c") 2 == "b"` or `("a","b","c") (1,2) == ("a", "b")`
-- _nullary_ - this form prevents a verb from consuming nouns from the pipeline and may only be called `nullary()`
+- _nullary_ - this form prevents a verb from consuming nouns from the pipeline and may only be called as `nullary()`

 _phrase-fragments_ are read left to right and both the human and the parser have to know the style each verb takes (_unary, binary, ternary, rau_ or _nullary_).
 It is believed that this sort of contextualisation is more human friendly than the usual mathematically based call / application style.

 A _phrase-fragment_ returns a noun which is passed to the next phrase fragment, thus `1 fred joe sally` is: